 WHAT YOU SHOULD KNOW:

 Activated charcoal is an emergency medicine given to someone who has swallowed certain poisons.
-Caregivers give activated charcoal through a tube that runs from your nose to your stomach.
+It is given through a tube that runs from your nose to your stomach.
 Activated charcoal binds to the poison so your body cannot absorb it.
 The poison leaves your body with the charcoal when you have a bowel movement.

 AFTER YOU LEAVE: